AxisCommunications/signed-video-framework-examples/apps/signer/README.md

 There are unsigned test files in [test-files/](../../test-files/) for both H264 and H265.

 Note: There is currently a known flaw when signing H265.
 The timestamps of the first NALs are not set correctly.
-This effects the validation of the first GOP, which then may not properly parse the NALs.
+This affects the validation of the first GOP, which then may not properly parse the NALs.